davelively14/portfolio-kami/_posts/2017-06-26-capstone-pt-1.md

 ## Background

 There were several reasons why I chose [Bloc](https://www.bloc.io/) over other bootcamps, but one of the more attractive aspects was that I was able to go at my own pace.
-I ran at an accelerated clip through the early lessons with which I was already familiar.
-That left me significantly more time to dedicate towards my capstone project for the Web Development portion of the [Software Development track](https://www.bloc.io/software-developer-track).
+I ran at an accelerated clip through the early lessons with which I was already familiar, leaving me with significantly more time to dedicate towards the Web Development capstone project of the [Software Development track](https://www.bloc.io/software-developer-track).

-The idea for my capstone came from my wife.
-After one of those senseless, online bullying induced suicides, my wife suggested that I develop an app where parents could monitor their loved one’s social media public feeds for any signs of bullying or outward displays of suicide ideation.
+The idea for my capstone came from my [wife](http://www.neboagency.com/blog/author/slively/).
+After one of those senseless, online bullying induced suicides, my wife though of an app where parents could monitor their loved one’s social media public feeds for any signs of bullying or outward displays of suicide ideation.

 In order to limit the scope of what promised to be a significant undertaking for a lone developer, I chose to collect on a single social media site initially.
 Given its robust API and general ease of use, I chose [Twitter](https://dev.twitter.com/).
 Additionally, I opted to initially forego implementing a mailer or push notification system and instead focus on building an on-demand tracking system.
 Architecturally, however, I designed the app so that functionality could be included in future versions.